frankgiordano/findwordandreplace/README.md

 The main data structure is a HashMap that has a key of word and value of another HashMap that has key as line number and value as positions within that line.

-NOTE: This problem stores the first character position of the word within the a line number.
+NOTE: This program stores the first character position of the word within the a line number.
 It does not store the occurence position of the entire string word.

 For instance,